Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 Generally speaking, we use the [GitHub Flow model](https://docs.github.com/en/get-started/quickstart/github-flow) for R development, with the [main-R branch](https://github.com/Public-Health-Scotland/source-linkage-files/tree/main-R) being the base branch.

-The `master` branch is kept as the 'production' version of the code which is used to run the quarterly updates.
-The `main-R` branch, is the 'finalised' version of any R code, all code should be checked and reviewed before being added (merged) to the `main-R` branch.
+The `master` branch is kept as the 'production' version of the code which is the code used to run the last quarterly update.

+Any new changes should be first merged into the `development` branch, this way all changes made are kept separate until they have been properly tested in a full run of the files.

+In the lead-up to an update, it may be useful to create an 'update' specific branch.
+This should be branched from `development` to include all the changes made between updates.
+The point of this update branch is to distinguish between changes that are important for the update, whilst allowing development to continue that will be included in a future update.
+The update branch name should include the word `update` so that [branch protections](https://github.com/Public-Health-Scotland/source-linkage-files/settings/branches) will be automatically applied.
+A recommended naming convention is: `update/MONTH-YEAR` e.g. `update/dec-2023`.

 ### Create a new branch